Menu facile - a quick menu for days when we just don't want to be in the kitchen

 Preparation:

-• Open the Emiettés and pour over pasta, rice or salad.
-Mix well or not.
+• Open the Emiettés and pour over pasta, rice, or salad.
+Mix well, or not.

-Fast menu
+Quick menu

 - - -

-It's such a thing with the Emiettés... what's that called?
-Emie what?
-And how is that even pronounced?
-And then again canned fish?
-But if you dare to try the colorful canned food with the funny name, you will fall in love immediately - at least that's what happened to everyone I know.
-Emietté comes from the word "miette", French for crumbs.
-This is indicative of the method of preparation, as for an Emietté, the fish is broken up (into crumbs) and mixed with a tasty marinade.
-The result is a really delicious, succulent mixture of fish pieces and sauce, in which all the ingredients can still be tasted in their own right - unlike, for example, a pie or terrine.
-They work wonderfully for appetizers on toasted bread or, like here, as a sauce substitute and fine topping for salads or pasta.
+Emiettés are a tricky thing... what's it called?
+Emie-what?
+And how is it even pronounced?
+And canned fish again?
+But if you dare to try these colorful canned goods with the funny name, you'll immediately fall in love – at least, that's what everyone I know has.
+Emietté comes from the word "miette," French for crumbs.
+This indicates the way they're prepared: for an Emietté, the fish is torn apart (into crumbs) and mixed with a delicious marinade.
+The result is a truly delicious, succulent mixture of fish pieces and sauce, where each ingredient is still distinctly tasty – unlike, say, a pâté or terrine.
+They work wonderfully as appetizers on toasted bread or, as here, as a sauce substitute and a fine topping for salads or pasta.